As always, if you’re on Twitter, Facebook, or Instagram (or anywhere else), don’t forget to use the #FlashFictionFeb hashtag.

 There are a lot of ways to write about time.
 Is it running out?
 Stretching out?
 Suspended?
 Is it being represented by a clock or a time machine?
 Is your character trying to get it back or are they trying to extend it?

 Remember: As mentioned yesterday, these prompts are just starting points; you have the freedom to go wherever your flash of inspiration takes you.

 (Note: If you happen to run into any issues posting, please just send me an e-mail at email@example.com with the subject line: Flash Fiction Challenge Commenting Issue.)

-Here’s my attempt at a how-to:
+Here’s my attempt at capturing time:

 The kitchen timer was shaped like a tomato.
 It was something that split my memories in two directions.
 I remembered the timeouts sitting in the corner, my sister grinning at me from across the room.
 And then I remembered weeknights sitting on the kitchen counter, watching my father chop onions and hum under his breath.

 When I look at my daughter and my nephew, just now starting to crawl, I wonder what they’ll remember in twenty, thirty years.
 What memories will sweeten into nostalgia, called up in unexpected moments?